Roam Pal

 Our tip The upper viewing balconies of the dome give the classic photo; lifts reach the gallery levels.

-Nearest station: Flinders Street (1 km)
+Nearest station: Melbourne Central (0.3 km)

 Step-free entrances and lifts to the reading-room galleries; level exhibition spaces.